-Lower gears provide greater acceleration due to a combination of the gearing and higher engine speeds.
-Therefore, when accelerating hold on the lower gears for as long as you can, but be careful not to hit the rev limiter (as this slows you down).
+Lower gears provide greater acceleration due to the mechanical advantage of the gearing and the higher engine speeds.
+Therefore, when accelerating hold on the lower gears for as long as you can, but be careful not to hit the rev limiter as this only slows you down.
 Only change up when the engine has passed through the upper limits of the power band, not before.

 Changing down / down-shifting

 When approaching a corner, you need to select a gear which will provide maximum acceleration at the exit, and this gear needs to be engaged before entering the corner.
 This means braking to the speed where you can safely turn into the bend, then shifting before turning in.
 Ideally you’ll need to select a gear which will cause the engine speed to increase to a sensible point within the power band so that plenty of power is available when accelerating out of the turn for that quick exit.

 However if you select the correct gear and let out the clutch swiftly, three things will happen:

 - Significant levels of engine braking will occur

 - In extreme cases, the wheels can lock up (image selecting second gear at 80 mph and dumping the clutch)

 - A forward weight transfer will occur

 None of these are good when you’re trying to maintain control of a car driving near the limits of grip.
 Rev matching is the solution to these potential issues.